 Scaling

 The dentist carefully scrapes away every trace of plaque and tartar above and below the gum line.
-The doctor uses a tool called a scaler.
-Scalers are simple metal implements, or in some cases, water-powered or ultrasonic handheld wands.
+This procedureis performed using a tool called a scaler.
+Scalers are simple metal implements, or in some cases, water-powered or ultrasonic handheld wands—advanced technology that improves both precision and patient comfort.

 Planing